1958 Alabama gubernatorial election: Candidates

 The two front-runners, Patterson and Wallace, held deeply different positions on racial segregation issues.
-While Patterson, known primarily as crime-fighting attorney general, ran on a very segregationist platform and accepted an official endorsement from Ku Klux Klan, Wallace, a close ally of Folsom, refused to cooperate with the KKK and was endorsed by the NAACP.
+While Patterson, known primarily as crime-fighting attorney general, ran on a very segregationist platform and accepted an official endorsement from the Ku Klux Klan, Wallace, a close ally of Folsom, refused to cooperate with the KKK and was endorsed by the NAACP.

+After the election, aide Seymore Trammell recalled Wallace saying, "Seymore, you know why I lost that governor's race? ...
+I was outniggered by John Patterson.
+And I'll tell you here and now, I will never be outniggered again."

 Primary results

 Primaries were held on June 3, 1958.

 Runoff

-Because none of candidates won a majority, a runoff was held on June 24, 1958, in order to determine which candidate received the nomination.
+Because none of the candidates won a majority, a runoff was held on June 24, 1958, in order to determine which candidate received the nomination.

 Republican Party nomination

 William Longshore, a former Republican Party nominee for the U.S. House of Representatives from the 9th district (lost, winning 34.12% votes) won the gubernatorial nomination unopposed.

 General election

 After his defeat, George Wallace, who was a racial moderate, modified his public position in order to gain the white support necessary to win the next election.